Minimum wage and average salary

 writer

-Updated 27-2-2024
+Updated 18-12-2025

-If you’re hoping to find a job in France or perhaps negotiate your salary, then it’s a good idea to learn more about how wages work in the country.
+If you’re hoping to find a job in France or perhaps negotiate your salary then it’s a good idea to learn more about how wages work in the country.
 You might also want to look into what collective agreements exist within your industry and ensure that your pay reflects the standard for your position and responsibilities.

-The minimum wage in France
+What is the minimum wage in France in 2025?

-The minimum wage in France is known as the salaire minimum interprofessionnel de croissance (SMIC), and those who earn this salary are often referred to as “smicards”.
-The SMIC can include the basic employee salary, as well as benefits in kind and productivity bonuses.
-However, other factors such as the reimbursement of expenses, overtime, and other bonuses do not contribute towards it.
+The minimum wage in France is known as the le salaire minimum interprofessionnel de croissance (Smic), and those who earn this salary are often referred to as “smicards”.
+Around 17% of workers in France make the minimum wage.

-Exceptions and variations in the minimum wage in France
+Exceptions to the minimum wage in France

 Young people